kawan16/grunt-storycode/README.md

 ```

 ## The "storycode" task

+The task will extract all the `storycode` annotated comments and generate a html report the use cases and the way they are completed through your code.

 ### Overview
 In your project's Gruntfile, add a section named `storycode` to the data object passed into `grunt.initConfig()`.